 Candle Safety

 Your first candle burn sets the stage.
-To avoid tunneling, let your candle burn 1 hour for every 1 inch in diameter during the first use.
+To avoid tunneling, let your candle burn 1 hour for every 1" in diameter during the first use.
 This means burning for at least 4 hours to ensure the wax melts evenly from edge to edge.

 Candle Maintenance Tips

-• Trim the wick to 1/8 inch before every burn.
+• Trim the wick to ¼" before every burn.
 Use a wick trimmer to reduce soot, flickering, and uneven flames.

 • Burn in a well-ventilated room, away from drafts, fans, or air vents.
 This helps your candle burn evenly and prevents smoke.